 North Yard Community Trustees

 For the last 12 years I have been very much involved in the Barne Barton community, I have built a shop and negotiated a profit share from its occupiers the Co-operative which are used to benefit the community as well as creating a successful and self sustaining community facility and social enterprise.
 Tamar View Community Centre is one of a few organisations which does not seek revenue funding and actually invests in its community.
-I am currently in negotiations with a provider to establish a pharmacy on the Barne Barton estate as well as a Doctors surgery.
 I have established a church, a parent & toddler group, a work club and until recently been involved in the provision of a Money Advice service on the estate.

-I believe that I have a lot of skills that would be useful to the trust and my local knowledge of the communities needs is excellent
+I believe that my skills are useful to the trust and my local knowledge of the communities needs is excellent

 I am the Chair of NYCT.
 I have been on the board since the Trust was formed and I represent St Budeaux and Kings Tamerton.
 I have lived in the catchment area of NYCT all my life and I am very active within the local community.
 I sit on the Boards of several organisations in the area.
 These vary from maternity through to adults and that enables me to have a broad view and opinion of what is happening in our area.
 I have run and organised some very large events through the local children’s centre as well as helping organise smaller craft fayres and events.
 I have 5 children which keeps me active as well in the community.